 Tenacity Magazine’s Karabo Maila speaks to Pearl Sibiya to celebrate her achievement and successes.
-Pearl is a published author of Kickstart Your Future, she is a mentor, a UN Delegate, an EU mentor for Soul City Rise Girls, a Social Media Facilitator and STEM Ambassador.
-She is the host for Science, Technology, Engineering and Mathematics (STEM) summit with rural learners and a co-founder of NPO called Somebody Cares (Business Mentorship and Climate Action Summits).
+Pearl is a published author of Kickstart Your Future, an EU mentor for Soul City Rise Girls, a UN Delegate, Social Media Facilitator and Science, Technology, Engineering and Mathematics (STEM) Ambassador.
+She is the host for STEM summit with rural learners and a co-founder of NPO called Somebody Cares (Business Mentorship and Climate Action Summits).
 Pearl is also a finalist for Mrs Polokwane 2020.

 Please kindly tell us who is Pearl Sibiya?

-My name is Pearl Sibiya, I was born and bred in a village called Maandagshoek ka Swale.
+Pearl Sibiya was born and bred in a village called Maandagshoek ka Swale.
 I was raised by a single unemployed mother together with my 3 siblings.
 I was fortunate enough to be taken by my grandmother (mom’s aunt) to go stay with her in Phalaborwa from 1994 to 1998.
 When I came back to my village I was an A student in Grade 6 and 7.
 In 2000 when I was doing grade 7, I was chosen for an Anglo Platinum scholarship for my high school at Sir Harry Oppenheimer Agricultural High School.

 Tell us about your educational journey?